 Vinyl can be printed to look like a variety of natural materials, with surface treatments that can be very convincing.
 This picture shows a bathroom installed with Deep Gold Durango vinyl floor tiles, which have been manufactured to resemble weathered travertine stone.
-The vinyl flooring has been paired with an off-white brick paver backsplash, and this use of natural materials in the walls serves to reinforce the illusion in the floor.
-The soft colors of the floor and backsplash are boldly contrasted by the dark hardwood of the cabinets and mirror frame.Continue to 6 of 10 below.
+The vinyl flooring has been paired with an off-white brick paver backsplash, and this use of natural materials in the walls serves to reinforce the illusion on the floor.
+The soft colors of the floor and backsplash are boldly contrasted by the dark hardwood of the cabinets and mirror frame.Continue to 5 of 9 below.

 Classic Checkerboard Kitchen Floor

-A staple of 1950s American design, the black-and-white checkerboard floor gives a kitchen loads of personality.
+A staple of 1950s American design, the black-and-white checkerboard floor, gives this kitchen loads of personality.
 The sharply contrasting tiles balance one another, creating a neutral surface for the floor that is still visually appealing.
-It's matched by cabinets painted white, and counters in a sharp slate gray.
-The entire effect is then crowned by golden yellow hue that dominates the upper areas of the walls, adding warmth to the otherwise cool color scheme.Continue to 7 of 10 below.
+It's matched by cabinets painted white and counters in a sharp slate gray.
+The entire effect is then crowned by a golden yellow hue that dominates the upper areas of the walls, adding warmth to the otherwise cool color scheme.Continue to 6 of 9 below.

 Faux Hardwood Kitchen Floor

-Vinyl flooring can be manufactured to closely resemble any of a number of natural materials.
-In this kitchen, the floor is comprised of sheet vinyl printed with the appearance of hardwood planks.
+Vinyl flooring can be manufactured to closely resemble any of several natural materials.
+In this kitchen, the floor is comprised of sheet vinyl printed with images of hardwood planks.
 The faux wood has a rich golden hue that pairs pleasantly with the white cabinets and the hardwood furnishings in the space.
-The flooring combines the visual appeal of hardwood with the durability and easy maintenance of vinyl.Continue to 8 of 10 below.
+The flooring combines the visual appeal of hardwood with the durability and easy maintenance of vinyl.Continue to 7 of 9 below.

 Marbleized Vinyl Floor Tile

 This 12-inch square tile combines rich brown colors in a marbleized pattern.
 The unique features added by the printing process serve to create a floor that has a distinct personality, comprised of both subtle color variations and visual depth.
-Note that the surface finish of the material is somewhat flat, rather than simulating the look of polished stone.Continue to 9 of 10 below.
+Note that the surface finish of the material is somewhat flat, rather than simulating the look of polished stone.Continue to 8 of 9 below.

 Groutable Vinyl Kitchen Flooring